Corey Seager Player Props: Rangers vs. Athletics

 Corey Seager At The Plate

-- In 35 games this season (50.0%), Seager has picked up an RBI, and in 15 of those games (21.4%) he had more than one.
-He has also driven home three or more of his team's runs in nine contests.
+- Seager has had at least one RBI in 49.3% of his games this year (35 of 71), with two or more RBI 15 times (21.1%).
+He has also been responsible for three or more of his team's runs in nine contests.

-- In 35 of 70 games this year, he has scored, and 15 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.